-The Combination Pension Plan (the "Plan") is governed and administered by a Board of Trustees (the "Pension Board"), which operates independently from the University under the terms of a Trust Agreement.
+The Money Purchase Pension Plan (the "Plan") is governed and administered by a Board of Trustees (the "Pension Board"), which operates independently from the University under the terms of a Trust Agreement.
 The Pension Board is legally responsible for the investment of funds and financial management of the Plan, and to ensure the Plan is administered in accordance with the Trust Agreement, the Income Tax Act, and British Columbia's Pension Benefits Standards Act.
 The University maintains responsibility for areas such as the design of the Plan and Plan eligibility.

-There are eight Trustees on the Pension Board; four Trustees are elected by Plan members, and four are appointed by the University's Board of Governors.
-Trustees serve terms of up to three years, and may serve up to four terms.
+There are eight Trustees on the Pension Board, who also serve as the Board for the University of Victoria Combination Pension Plan.
+Trustees' terms are up to three years, and Trustees may serve up to four terms.

-The Trustees have a fiduciary duty to act in the best financial interest of Plan beneficiaries and as a result, they have an obligation to ensure every decision made as Trustees is motivated by the aim of furthering the interest of the Plan's beneficiaries.
+Trustees have a fiduciary duty to act in the best financial interest of Plan beneficiaries and as a result, they have an obligation to ensure every decision made as Trustees is motivated by the aim of furthering the interest of the Plan's beneficiaries.

-The Trust Agreement between the University of Victoria and the Pension Board sets out the rights and responsibilities of the Pension Board, as well as the rules and procedures related to the appointment and election of Trustees.
+The Trust Agreement between the University of Victoria and the Pension Board sets out the rights and responsibilities of the Pension Board, as well as the rules and procedures related to the appointment of Trustees.